Martin Staehelin

-Martin Staehelin (born 25 September 1937) is a Swiss musicologist and university lecturer.
+Martin Staehelin (25 September 1937 - 23 June 2025 in Göttingen) was a Swiss musicologist and university lecturer.

 Life

 Born in Basel, Staehelin first studied ancient languages, history, school music and flute.
-In 1967 he received his doctorate in musicology and ancient languages as minor subjects.
+In 1967, he received his doctorate in musicology and ancient languages as minor subjects.

 After his Zurich habilitation on the composer Heinrich Isaac, Staehelin first became director of the Beethoven Archive and Beethoven House in Bonn before being appointed professor of musicology at the University of Göttingen in 1983.